Suter scores first 3 NHL goals as Blackhawks beat Red Wings

 Suter collected his first three goals in his sixth game and Kevin Lankinen made 25 saves, helping the Chicago Blackhawks beat the Detroit Red Wings 6-2 on Sunday for their second straight win.

-The 24-year-old Suter became the first player to score each of his first three NHL goals in the same game since Auston Matthews’ four-goal debut for Toronto on Oct.
-12, 2016.
+The 24-year-old Suter became the first player to score each of his first three NHL goals in the same game since Ryan Poehling accomplished the feat for Montreal on April 6, 2019.
 He became the second player to accomplish the feat for the Blackhawks, joining Bill Kendall on Dec.
 17, 1933.

 ”I was happy to get the first one, finally, made it easier after,” Suter said. ”Then after the second one, I feel like, yeah, now you need to get that third, especially when the second one is that early.”